Pediatric Neuro-Oncology Program

 The best care for children with brain tumors and spinal cord tumors in Arizona and the Southwest

-The Jaydie Lynn King Neuro-Oncology Program at Phoenix Children's Hospital is the only comprehensive pediatric program of is kind in Arizona, offering multidisciplinary, personalized care for children and adolescents with primary brain and spinal cord tumors.
-The Program combines the expertise of subspecialists in the Barrow Neurological Institute at Phoenix Children's and the Center for Cancer and Blood Disorders (CCBD).
+The Jaydie Lynn King Neuro-Oncology Program at Phoenix Children's Hospital is the only comprehensive pediatric program of its kind in Arizona, offering multidisciplinary, personalized care for children and adolescents with primary brain and spinal cord tumors.
+The Program combines the expertise of subspecialists in the Center for Cancer and Blood Disorders (CCBD) and Barrow Neurological Institute at Phoenix Children's.

-Led by Michael Etzl, MD, and Amy Rosenfeld, MD, Phoenix Children's Jaydie Lynn King Neuro-Oncology Program provides the highest quality patient care through a team approach using the latest evidence based treatments, innovative research, and psychosocial support to continually try to improve the chances for cure and minimize tumor and treatment related side effects.
+Led by Cynthia Wetmore, MD, PhD,, Phoenix Children's Jaydie Lynn King Neuro-Oncology Program provides the highest quality patient care through a team approach using the latest evidence based treatments, innovative research, and psychosocial support to continually try to improve the chances for cure and minimize tumor and treatment related side effects.
 We pride ourselves on making a significant difference in the quality of life for our patients.

 Why Choose Phoenix Children's Hospital